Yunuuuu/ggalign/README.md

 [![DOI](https://zenodo.org/badge/828195668.svg)](https://doi.org/10.5281/zenodo.14825328)
 <!-- badges: end -->

-The `ggalign` package extends `ggplot2` to simplify the creation of complex, multi-plot visualizations.
-Built on the familiar grammar of graphics, it provides intuitive tools to align and organize plots—such as heatmaps, dendrograms, or circular layouts—while handling intricate relationships in multi-omics data, like genomics or microbiomes.
-Whether you need to stack plots, arrange them around a central figure, or link diverse datasets (e.g., genes to pathways), `ggalign` offers flexibility and precision with minimal effort.
+The `ggalign` package provides an integrative framework for composable visualization, enabling the construction of complex multi-plot layouts—including insets, circular arrangements, and multi-panel compositions.
+Built on the grammar of graphics, it introduces intuitive tools to align, stack, and nest plots, making it easy to link related views, overlay clustering results, or highlight shared patterns.
+Designed for high-dimensional data contexts such as genomics, transcriptomics, and microbiome studies, it simplifies the creation of richly annotated, publication-ready figures from diverse visual components.

 ## Why use `ggalign`?